 The majority of student 'written' exams will be administered via computer to prepare them for the National Registry exam and some exams will be handwritten which will encourage memory and mastery of the material.
 Students should practice proper spelling and grammar when answering a written exam.

 Additionally, many exam questions will be constructed in the same manner as national registry questions, allowing students to prepare for that testing format.

 - There is only one retest on the Final Exam.
 There are no retests for Modular Exams. - Students requesting a re-test must contact the instructor and schedule a time to come to the Reese campus to take the test. - Students are required to make a 75% on the final exam or the student must re-take the course. - A re-test on the final may be offered to the student automatically if they have a clean behavior record for the overall program, i.e.: no absences, tardies, or previously failed exams. - If they have any of the above, they may go before a committee of the medical director, the Allied Health Chairperson, a counselor, and others to get a decision. the committee will decide whether the student is eligible for a exam re-take or course re-take. - The majority of exams are administered in a campus computer lab which must be reserved by the instructor in advance.
-Students are expected to arrive on time to exams and complete the exams within the time frame allowed. - If for any reason the Blackboard exam malfunctions and you are not able to continue a paper copy will be offered.
+Students are expected to arrive on time to exams and complete the exams within the time frame allowed. - In the event that Blackboard malfunctions you will be given a paper exam.